mrmuhannadh/RedesignedTECMIS/README.md

 # RedesignedTECMIS
 This is an group project to Redesign the interface of our Faculty TECMIS, Here they requested they need some best new features and making the available features more easy and attractive
+Here i have used Bootstrap to design the responsive interface